silvae86/silvae86.github.io/_posts/2020-02-02-moodle-autocorrect-sql.markdown

 ### Enter `moodle-autocorrect-sqlite`

-To make my SQL corrections easier, I have published some [Python+Bash scripts on GitHub](https://github.com/silvae86/moodle-autocorrect-sqlite) for running students' queries present in the Excel Spreadsheet produced by Moodle with the results of an exam.
+To make my SQL corrections easier, I have written and published some [Python+Bash scripts on GitHub](https://github.com/silvae86/moodle-autocorrect-sqlite) for running students' queries present in the Excel Spreadsheet produced by Moodle with the results of an exam.
 This means that you need either **Linux** of **Mac OS X** to use these.
 Sorry this time, Windows users!

 These scripts will produce a text file per answer that looks more or less like this: